-Philosophy: The Board of School Trustees of The Lake Central School Corporation support the health and well-being of the School corporation's students by promoting nutrition and physical activity at all grade levels.
+Philosophy: The Board of School Trustees of The Lake Central School Corporation supports the health and well-being of the school corporation's students by promoting nutrition and physical activity at all grade levels.

 Therefore, in accordance with the Child Nutrition and WIC Reauthorization Act and the Healthy, Hunger-Free Kids Act, it is the goal of the Board to:

-Therefore, in accordance with the child Nutrition and WIC Reauthorization Act and the Healthy, Hunger-Free Kids Act, it is the goal of the Board to:

-Statement of Purpose; Provide students access to healthy foods and beverages; provide opportunities for developmentally appropriate physical activity, and require that all medies served by the school corporation meet or exceed the federal nutritional guidelines issued by the U.S. Department of Agriculture.
-A Coordinated School Health Advisory Council be Formed and maintained to oversee these activities.
+Statement of Purpose: Provide students access to healthy foods and beverages; provide opportunities for developmentally appropriate physical activity; and require that all meals served by the school corporation meet or exceed the federal nutritional guidelines issued by the U.S. Department of Agriculture.
+A Coordinated School Health Advisory Council will be formed and maintained to oversee these activities.

-I. Coordinated School Healthy Advisory Council The Lake Central School Corporation will engage students, parents/gaardians, teachers, food service professionals, health professionals, and other interested community members in developing, implementing, monitoring, and reviewing opporation will engage students, parents/gaardians, teachers, food service professionals, health Advisory Council will be formed and maintained at the corporation level to oversee the development, implementation and evaluation of the school corporation's wellness policy and specific activities to this Administration Regulation.
-A Wellness Committee will perform a bulk of the activities related to wellness, physical activities and nutrition.
-A student exitylyritarmunal committee will perfor the bulk of the planning and implementation of student specific activities.
+I. Coordinated School Healthy Advisory Council

+The Lake Central School Corporation will engage students, parents/guardians, teachers, food service professionals, health professionals, and other interested community members in developing, implementing, monitoring, and reviewing corporation-wide nutrition and physical activity policies.
+A Coordinated School Health Advisory Council will be formed and maintained at the corporation level to oversee the development, implementation and evaluation of the school corporation's wellness policy and specific activities as outlined in this Administration Regulation.
+A Wellness Committee will perform a bulk of the activities related to wellness, physical activity and nutrition.
+A student activity/intramural committee will perform the bulk of the planning and implementation of student specific activities.

-In accordance with Indians dece 20-69-18, and the healthy, Hunger Free Kids Act of 2010 (HHFAA), the school corporation will form and maintain a corporation level Coordinated School Health Advisory Council that includes at least the following:
+- A. In accordance with Indiana Code 20-26-9-18, and the Healthy, Hunger Free Kids Act of 2010 (HHFKA), the school corporation will form and maintain a corporation level Coordinated School Health Advisory Council that includes at least the following:

+- Parents/Guardians

+- Food Service Directors and Staff

+- Students

+- School Health Professionals/Registered Dietitians

+- Physical Education Teachers

+- Family and Consumer Science Teachers

+- School Board Members

+- School Administrators

+- Any interested members of the general public

+- Representatives of interested community organizations